Bath & Laundry

 The twist means the tightness or density of the yarn in a towel.
 The higher the twist, the tighter the fibres are spun.
 Higher twist ones are more durable and more resistant to pilling.

-Exploring The Different Towel Designs
+Exploring the Different Towel Designs

 Towels are usually used for drying, but they can also elevate the overall look of your bathroom or kitchen.
 Here are some designs that can add some style and personality to your space: